 These harmless minerals are common in Minnesota ground water, and our wells are typical of the state.
 Iron concentrations greater than 0.3 parts per million (ppm) can leave rust-colored stains on laundry, porcelain, and fixtures.
 Levels of manganese greater than 0.05 ppm can tint the water, cause black spots in ice cubes, and cause the water to have a bitter, metallic taste.
-These minerals are removed from the water by a process known as oxidation and filtration so customers will not be troubled by their nuisance characteristics Disinfection.
+These minerals are removed from the water by a process known as oxidation and filtration so customers will not be troubled by their nuisance characteristics.

+Disinfection.
 Any possible disease-causing organisms are eliminated using chlorine.

 Fluoridation.
-Eluoride is added to the water at state mandated levels.
+Fluoride is added to the water at state mandated levels.
 Fluoride has been proven to reduce tooth decay, especially in children.

 Minnesota State Statute 144.145 or go to www.revisor.leg.state.mn.us/statues/?id=144.145 Corrosion Control.
 A corrosion inhibitor is added to the water that provides a protective coating to the inside of your pipes.
-This minimizes the amount of lead and copper that can be leached into the water Water Treatment Results Water with hardness of 150 to 300 ppm is considered "hard."
+This minimizes the amount of lead and copper that can be leached into the water from your plumbing.

+Water Treatment Results

+Water with hardness of 150 to 300 ppm is considered "hard."
 Water with hardness greater than 300 ppm is considered "very hard."

+Parameter Before treatment Average After treatment Ideal

+pН 7.4-7.7 7.6 6.5-8.5

+Iron (ppm) 2.4-3.4 0.03 <0.3

+Manganese (ppm) 0.18 <0.1 <0.05

+Fluoride (ppm) 0.20 0.94 0.9 -1.2

+Hardness (ppm) 320 320

-Parameter Before Average Afte r Ideal tr eatment treatment Hardness 320 ppm рН 7.8 7.3 6.5-8.5 Iron (ppm) 3.4 0.2 <0.3 Manganese (ppm) 0.18 <0.1 < 0.05 Water Testing Three different groups test Litchfield's water: The MN Dept. of Health, Litchfield Water Department employees, and Independent Labs.
-The water is tested for both regulated and unregulated substances.
-Levels of regulated substances are enforced through Maximum Contaminant Levels (MCLs) established by Congress.
-Unregulated substances do not have established MCLs, but may have recommended maximums set by the Safe Drinking Water Act or are assessed using state standards known as Health Risk Limits.
-Be assured the Litchfield Water Department will take corrective action and notify customers immediately if a health issue related to regulated or unregulated substances ever arises.
-Wellhead Protection Water is a crucial and precious resource for human health, recreation, and the economy.
-City of Litchfield Water Department continues to take steps to protect our water resources.
-We have a wellhead protection plan in place to safeguard the water from surface contamination.
-We maintain a good communication with the MN Department of Health and the MN Rural Water Association and the DNR.
-Our wellhead committee includes, consultants, well drillers, agriculture, and manufacturing personal.
-This year we have been working with a couple farmers that installed irrigation systems In the city's drinking water protection area.
-Compliance with National Primary Drinking Water Regulations The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
-As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity Contaminants that may be present in source water include: Microbial contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
-Inorganic contamingnts, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining, or farming.
-Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.
-Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
+Compliance with National Primary Drinking Water Regulations

+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.
+Contaminants that may be present in source water include: Microbiol contaminants, such as viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.
+Inorganic contaminants, such as salts and metals, which can be naturally-occurring or result from urban storm water runoff, industrial or domestic wastewater dischargence difference in the province of the prime.

+discharges, oil and gas production, mining, or farming.
+Pesticides and herbicides, which may come from a variety of sources such as agriculture, urban storm water runoff, and residential uses.
+Organic chemical contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and can also come from gas stations, urban storm water runoff, and septic systems.
+Radioactive contaminants, which can be naturally-occurring or be the result of oil and gas production and mining activities.

+In order to ensure that tap water is safe to drink, the U.S. Environmental Protection Agency (EPA) prescribes regulations which limit the amount of certain contaminants in water provided by public water systems.
 Food and Drug Administration regulations establish limits for contaminants in bottled water which must provide the same protection for public health.
 Drinking water, including bottled water, may contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 800-426-4791 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly, and infants can be particularly at risk from infections.
-These people should seek advice
+More information about contaminants and potential be a set of the set of